davidtc8/Website-for-everybody/README.md

 # Website for everybody!
 One of the most common tasks in web development is *refactoring*, I used a template which was messy and refactored the code to make it more simplistic.
+Ths website is intended for Desktop view only.

 ## Folder Structure 🗺️:
 Inside the "Develop" folder you'll find: